Digital Retouch Artists

 Basic Guidelines: If the baby has a medical reason for their appearance (such as a deformity or birthmark) then do not correct it.
 However, do retouch anything that is a result of the death: such as peeling skin, blistering, bruising, discoloration, redness, or shine.
 One good rule of thumb is that if the baby was born healthy, would the characteristic in question would still be there in a month?
 If so, please leave it.

-The application review process may take up to four weeks depending on the current volume (although it is sometimes longer during the busy Trade Show season).
+The application review process may two weeks depending on the current volume (although it is sometimes longer during the busy Trade Show season).

 Prepare Your Application